Ram's own struggle with his anger sets the example for all of us, teaching that even the great yogis must work to control anger.

 The character of Kartavirya Arjuna is a case in point.
 Beginning as a righteous king, his power and arrogance convert him into a tyrant.
 By performing severe austerities and penances, he pleases the sage Dattatreya.
 But since he cannot control the lust, anger, and greed that arise from his tremendous power, he becomes corrupt and his despotism must be destroyed by Ram of the Axe.

-but how to control one's anger.
+The important lesson to be learned from studying The story of Parashuram is not how to use deadly weapons, but how to control one's anger.
 Anger and not the warrior class is identified as the worst enemy.